Davis Polk & Wardwell

 The cross-border insolvency practice dates back to the 1970s, when it conducted seminal work in settlement risk in international finance and (at the time, novel) cross-border asset freezes, including in relation to the 1979 Iranian crisis.
 Among Davis Polk’s then-clients was JP Morgan predecessor Morgan Guaranty Trust Company, which it advised on the collapse of Herstatt Bank.
-The firm also worked on some of the first international cases to involve court cooperation across jurisdictions, such the restructuring of Robert Maxwell’s media empire, which saw its partners negotiate cross-border protocols long before the drafting of Chapter 15.
+The firm also worked on some of the first international cases to involve court cooperation across jurisdictions, such as the restructuring of Robert Maxwell’s media empire, which saw its partners negotiate cross-border protocols long before the drafting of Chapter 15.

 Its role in international insolvency developed dramatically during the 1980s and 1990s, when it became a key player in major developments including the International Bar Association’s Cross-border Insolvency Concordat.
-Donald Bernstein – New York partner and current chairman of the firm’s restructuring group – also served as an official delegate to the insolvency working group of the United Nations Commission on International Trade Law ahead of its production of the Model Law; and was a founding director of the International Insolvency Institute (III).
+Donald Bernstein, New York partner and current chairman of the firm’s restructuring group, also served as an official delegate to the insolvency working group of the United Nations Commission on International Trade Law ahead of its production of the Model Law, and was a founding director of the International Insolvency Institute (III).